Hybrid Breast Reconstruction

 - DIEP Flap – fat and skin taken from excess lower abdominal tissue, which creates a flatter abdomen contour

 - GAP Flap – fat and skin removed from the upper or lower buttock region

 - PAP Flap – fat and skin taken from the posterior and inner thigh

 - Latissimus Dorsi (LD) Flap – skin, fat and muscle from the upper back rotated to the front to create the breast mound

 Your surgeon will review your options at your consultation and help you choose the best approach for your reconstruction surgery.

 Hybrid breast reconstruction can be performed at the same time as your mastectomy (immediate reconstruction) or some time afterward (delayed reconstruction).
 Many women can have their reconstruction at the same time as their initial breast surgery, so be sure to meet with your entire surgical team before your mastectomy to find out if that is a possibility.
 If you opt for delayed reconstruction, there is no timeframe as to when the surgery needs to be completed to ensure success.

 Some women may require a staged approach to their reconstruction.
 During the first stage, an expander is placed in the breast tissue to create a space for the implant.
 The expander is like a balloon which can be gradually filled with a sterile saline solution.
 As more fluid goes into the expander, the space for the implant becomes larger until you are ready to have the implant placed in the breast pocket.
-At that time, Dr. Fisher can often do both the implant placement and the flap procedure in the same surgery to create your final results.
+At that time, your surgeon can often do both the implant placement and the flap procedure in the same surgery to create your final results.
 Expanders can be placed during your mastectomy or at a later time.